openSUSE/kvm-server-container/README.md

 currently based on the openSUSE Tumbleweed BCI image.
 Installs qemu, libvirt, virt-install and some additional tools
 * `kvm-container.conf` contains environment variables used during deployment
-* `kvm-container-host-service` is a script to deploy the kvm container and the libvirt daemons through their systemd services
+* `kvm-container-manage` is a script to manage the deployment of the kvm container and the required libvirt services
 * `virsh` is the wrapper on the host to use virsh command
 * `virt-install-demo.sh` is a wrapper to quickly install a test VM
 * `virt-install` is the wrapper on the host to virt-install